LukasStonie/reference_database/README.md

 The database only allows authenticated users to access and alter its data.
 Thus, the webapp provides functionality for signing up and login in.
-Sign up and login page can be accessed via links on the home page.
+The sign-up and login pages can be accessed via links on the home page.
 Additionally, admins can activate, deactivate or delete users completely.
+For that you have to navigate to WEBADDRESS/admin in the browser.

 The default credentials for the admin user are:
 * mail: admin@refdb.at
 * password: surfaceenhanced

+It is recommended to create a new, custom admin user and delete the default admin user.

 ### Ressource administration